NoraCodes/ArduICS/README.md

 *  say how you changed it (if at all)

 ### How can I help?
 Please feel free to contribute your XPAND boards, or any other projects designed to interface with the ArduICS motherboard.
+Everything is currently being designed in [Fritzing](http://fritzing.org/home/) and should be in Fritzing Zip (.fzz) format.
+This is the default save format.
+If you submit a module using a different format such as Gerber, please include the PCB files, BoM, and any pertinent documentation.

 ## Hardware